Pinner tube station

-Pinner is a London Underground station on the Metropolitan line in zone 5.
+Pinner is a London Underground station in Pinner, north-west London.
 The station was opened in 1885 as part of the Victorian expansion of dormitory suburbs, and was one of the stations included in the Metro-land project in the early 20th century.
 The site is served by several bus routes including links to the Hatch End railway station which was known as Pinner & Hatch End prior to 1920.
 Step free facilities were opened in 2008.
-Its adjacent stations are Northwood Hills (northbound) and North Harrow (southbound).
+The station is on the Metropolitan line between Northwood Hills and North Harrow stations, and is in London fare zone 5.

-Pinner is served by all stations and semi-fast services, one should change at Moor Park for fast service northbound Metropolitan line services.
-This change is only needed on Mondays-Fridays during peak hours.
+Pinner is served by all stations and semi-fast services: passengers should change at Moor Park for fast service northbound Metropolitan line services.
+This change is only needed on Mondays to Fridays during peak hours.

 History

 The station was opened on 25 May 1885, following a prior expansion to nearby Harrow-on-the-Hill station in 1880.
 It remained the terminus of the Metropolitan Railway until 1 September 1887 when the line was further extended to Rickmansworth.
 The long, single-story station building on the up (southbound) platform is the original building, and resembles the stations at Rickmansworth, Chorleywood and Chalfont & Latimer.
 The down platform buildings were built during the four-tracking project of the 1950s and 60s in a matching yellow brick.

 In 1915, the Metro-land project was conceived in order to move people out of central London into rural Middlesex.
 Houses near the stations were built in haste and sold for as little as £400 each.
-However, in Pinner houses built during this expansion were required to be worth at least £1,000 – compared to Harrow-on-the-Hill where prices were subject to a £750 minimum.
+However, in Pinner, houses built during this expansion were required to be worth at least £1,000 – compared to Harrow-on-the-Hill where prices were subject to a £750 minimum.

 The station building on Station Approach is locally listed by the Harrow Council.